Back to blog

 Setting Up Your Project

-To get started with MemoryCacheManager, ensure your project references the System.Runtime.Caching library.
-You can add this via NuGet:
+To get started with MemoryCacheManager, reference the System.Runtime.Caching library.
+Add it via NuGet:

 Install-Package System.Runtime.Caching